-On June 4, 2015, Sinovac Beijing entered into a bank loan with China Construction Bank in the aggregate principal amount of RMB50.0 million (\$7.7 million) to finance its working capital requirements, bearing interest at 5% above the prime rate of a one-year term loan published by the People's Bank of China and the interest rate of current year is 5.36%.
-Interest is payable monthly.
-The loan was drawn by three installments on June 4, 2015, June 29, 2015, and August 7, 2015, and will be due on June 3, 2016.
-Pursuant to the covenants set out in the agreement, the debt to total assets ratio must not be higher than 80%, the current ratio must not be lower than 0.8, contingent liabilities must not be higher than RMB161.0 million (\$24.8 million) and contingent liabilities as a percentage of total shareholders' equity must not be higher than 50%.
-We are in compliance with such covenants as of December 31, 2015.
-Prepaid land lease payment and building of the Changping facilities of Sinovac Beijing with a net book value of RMB105.1 million (\$16.2 million) as of December 31, 2015 are pledged as collateral.
+On May 6, 2015, Sinovac Beijing entered into a maximum credit facility of RMB70 million (\$10.0 million) with China Construction Bank to finance construction of the Sabin inactivated polio vaccine facilities.
+On October 14, 2016, Sinovac Beijing entered into a bank loan with China Construction Bank in the aggregate principal amount of RMB50 million (\$7.2 million) with a term from October 2016 to October 2021.
+The loan bears interest at 5% below the prime rate of a five-year term loan published by the People's Bank of China, adjusted every 12 month, currently at 4.51%.
+Interest is payable quarterly and the loan is payable on October 13, 2021.
+RMB21.0 million (\$3.0 million) was drawn in 2016.

+Pursuant to the covenants set out in the three bank loan agreements above, Sinovac Beijing's debt to total assets ratio must not be higher than 80%, current ratio must not be lower than 0.8, contingent liabilities must not be higher than RMB161 million (\$23.2 million) and contingent liabilities as a percentage of total shareholders' equity must not be higher than 50%.
+The Company was in compliance with such covenants as of December 31, 2016.
+Prepaid land lease payment and buildings of the Changping facilities of Sinovac Beijing with a net book value of RMB99.8 million (\$14.4 million) were pledged as collateral against these three loans.
-Yearly Interest Interest Maturity

-Туре Amount Rate Payment Date Purpose

-Bank loan from China RMB20.0 million 4.57% quarterly November 4, Operation
+Туре Amount Annual Interest Rate Interest Payment Maturity Date Purpose Bank loan from China Merchants Bank RMB30.0 million (\$4.3 million) 5.00% quarterly October 30, 2017 operation

-Merchants Bank (\$3.1 million) 2016

-Sinovac Beijing entered into a bank loan with China Merchants Bank in the aggregate principal amount of RMB20.0 million (\$3.1 million) to finance its working capital requirements, bearing interest at 5% above the prime rate of a one-year term loan published by the People's Bank of China, at 4.57% per year.
-Interest is payable quarterly.
-The loan was drawn on November 5, 2015, and will be due on November 4, 2016.
-The loan is guaranteed by an unrelated third party, with a guarantee fee of RMB0.4 million (\$62,000) over the term of the loan.
-Trade receivables of Sinovac Beijing with a carrying value of not lower than RMB35.0 million (\$5.4 million) as of December 31, 2015 are pledged as collateral.
+On November 1, 2016, Sinovac Beijing entered into a one-year term bank loan with China Merchants Bank in the aggregate principal amount of RMB30 million (\$4.3 million) to finance its finance its working capital requirements, bearing interest at 15% above the prime rate of a one-year term loan published by the People's Bank of China, at 5.00% per year.
+Interest is payable quarterly and the loan is payable on October 30, 2017.
+The loan was guaranteed by an unrelated third party, with a guarantee fee of RMB0.4 million (\$58,000) over the term of the loan.

-Yearly Interest Interest Maturity
+Annual Interest Interest Maturity

-Туре Amount Rate Payment Date Purpose
+Type Amount Rate Payment Date Purpose

-Bank loan from China RMB30.0 million 5.58% quarterly June 28, 2016 Operation
+PingAn Bank RMB30.0 million (\$4.3 4.35% quarterly June 24, 2017 operation

-Merchants Bank (\$4.6 million)
+million)

-Sinovac Beijing entered into a bank loan with China Merchants Bank in the aggregate principal amount of RMB30.0 million (\$4.6 million) to finance its working capital requirements bearing interest at 15% above the prime rate of a one-year term loan published by the People's Bank of China, at 5.58% per year.
-Interest is payable quarterly.
-The loan was drawn on June 30, 2015 and will be due on June 28, 2016.
+On June 24, 2016, Sinovac Beijing entered into a bank loan with PingAn Bank in the aggregate principal amount of RMB30 million (\$4.3 million) to finance its working capital requirements.
+The loan bears interest at the prime rate of a one-year term loan published by the People's Bank of China, at 4.35%.
+Interest is payable quarterly and the loan is payable on June 24, 2017.